 A number of individual tutorials are scheduled with the Director of The Lir in Second and Third year.
-The tutorials with the Director of The Lir are targeted to support the students in the latter stages of their training, in their work in public performances and their entry into The Lir Bachelor in Acting (Hons) 94 the profession.
+The tutorials with the Director of The Lir are targeted to support the students in the latter stages of their training, in their work in public performances and their entry into the profession.
 In addition, tutorials at the end of Year 2 will consider the student's progress so far in relation to casting opportunities in Year 3.